nrwl/nx/nx-dev/nx-dev/public/documentation/latest/angular/api-gatsby/executors/server.md

 Starts server for app

-Options can be configured in `angular.json` when defining the executor, or when invoking it.
+Properties can be configured in angular.json when defining the executor, or when invoking it.

-## Options
+## Properties

 ### buildTarget